lutsen/lagan/README.md

 Property types
 --------------

-Each property type controller is a dependency, added wth Composer.
+Each property type controller is a dependency, added with Composer.
 This way new property types can be developed seperate from the Lagan project code.
 These are the property types now installed by Composer when installing Lagan:

 - fileselect
 - manytoone